ferventcoder/nuget.copy.extension/ReadMe.md

 This will also copy all dependent packages.

 #Install
-To use this package, please install [NuGet Extend](http://nuget.org/list/packages/addconsoleextension) first and then run
+To use this package, please install [NuGet Extend](http://nuget.org/list/packages/addconsoleextension) first:

+`nuget install /ExcludeVersion /OutputDir %LocalAppData%\NuGet\Commands AddConsoleExtension`

+Then to install nuget copy, run the following command:

-`nuget.exe addExtension nuget.copy.extension`
+`nuget addExtension nuget.copy.extension`

 #Parameters
 ###PackageId
 Name of package in source feed to copy to destination feed.